List of The Sopranos characters: Jackie Aprile Jr.

 Giacomo Michael "Jackie" Aprile Jr. is played by Jason Cerbone.
-Jackie Jr. was born 1978 into a North Jersey mafia family and raised in Lincoln Park, New Jersey.
-His father, Jackie Aprile Sr., was once the acting boss of the DiMeo crime family, and his uncle Richie Aprile was a long time capo in the same crime family.
-Despite attempts to succeed at Rutgers University, Jackie Jr. drifted towards a life of crime after his father's death, and began helping his uncle Richie in his crew when Richie was released from prison.
+Jackie Jr. was born into a North Jersey mafia family in 1978 and raised in Lincoln Park, New Jersey.
+His father, Jackie Aprile Sr., was once the acting boss of the DiMeo crime family, and his uncle Richie Aprile was a longtime DiMeo capo.
+Jackie Jr. was a linebacker for his football team at Boonton High School and was selected for All-State.
+Despite attending Rutgers University, Jackie Jr. drifted towards a life of crime after his father's death, and he began helping his uncle Richie when Richie was released from prison.

-His mother Rosalie Aprile began a romantic relationship with Ralph Cifaretto.
-Ralph was more of a mentor in Jackie's attempt to follow in his father's footsteps.
-It was Ralph's bad influence, Jackie Jr.'s own faults, and finally Tony's insistence that Jackie Jr. not become involved in organized crime, that were the contributing factors that propelled Jackie Jr. into a brief, humiliating and fatal career as a criminal.
+Jackie's mother Rosalie Aprile began a romantic relationship with Ralph Cifaretto, who became a mentor in Jackie's attempt to follow in his father's footsteps.
+Tony had been a close friend of Jackie Sr. and had promised to keep Jackie Jr. away from organized crime.
+Ralph's bad influence, Jackie Jr.'s own faults, and each of their perverse reaction to Tony's efforts to keep the kid out of the Mafia life propelled Jackie Jr. into a brief, humiliating and fatal criminal career.

-Working alongside his friend and Rutgers fraternity brother Dino Zerilli, he began selling ecstasy to college kids.
-He was a linebacker for his football team at Boonton High School and was All-State by the end of his semester.
-Jackie planned the robbery of a Jewel-Amnesty International benefit concert at the Mason Gross School of the Arts at Rutgers and drove the getaway car for Christopher Moltisanti and Benny Fazio.
-While waiting in the car, Jackie urinates himself.
+Jackie and his Rutgers fraternity brother Dino Zerilli began selling ecstasy to college kids.
+Jackie later planned the robbery of a Jewel-Amnesty International benefit concert at the Mason Gross School of the Arts at Rutgers and drove the getaway car for Christopher Moltisanti and Benny Fazio.
+While waiting in the car, Jackie urinated on himself.

-Jackie Jr. had dated Tony's daughter, Meadow.
-Jackie tried to maintain the appearance of a respectable college student dating Meadow while drifting further into the Mafia life.
-Tony's interest was further increased because he had been a close friend of Jackie's father and had promised that he would keep Jackie Jr. away from organized crime.
-Tony began to see through Jackie's facade when he caught him at the casino on Bloomfield Ave in Bloomfield, New Jersey and then later at the Bada Bing.
-Ralph gives Jackie Jr. a .38 revolver at his request.
-Tony was furious because he had tried so hard to keep Jackie straight, beating him up in the bathroom of the club after catching him there getting a lap dance.
+Jackie dated Tony's daughter, Meadow, and tried to maintain the appearance of a respectable college student while drifting further into the Mafia life.
+Tony began to see through Jackie's facade when Tony caught Jackie at the casino on Bloomfield Avenue in Bloomfield, New Jersey and then later at a strip club.
+Ralph gave Jackie Jr. a .38 revolver, which infuriated Tony, who beat Jackie up in the bathroom of the club after catching Jackie getting a lap dance.